AntoniosKokiantonis/AntoniosKokiantonis/README.md

 - 👋 Hi, I’m @AntoniosKokiantonis
 - 👀 I’m interested in Data science
-- 🌱 I’m currently learning Python , SQL and whatever is related to data analysis
+- 🌱 I’m working in Python , SQL and whatever is related to data analysis
 - 💞️ I’m looking to collaborate on Data driven projects